osg-htc/docs/docs/compute-element/hosted-ce.md

 For additional technical details, please consult the [reference](#reference) section below.

 !!! question "Don't meet the requirements?"
-    If your site does not meet the above conditions, please [contact us](mailto:help@opensciencegrid.org) to discuss your options for contributing to the OSG.
+    If your site does not meet these conditions, please [contact us](mailto:help@opensciencegrid.org) to discuss your options for contributing to the OSG.